SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     env = Environment(continuable=True)

-    env.f_continue(trajectory_name = my_traj_2015_10_21_04h29m00s,
+    env.f_continue(trajectory_name='my_traj_2015_10_21_04h29m00s',
-                            continue_folder = './experiments/continue/')
+                            continue_folder='./experiments/continue/')

 The neat thing here is, that you create a novel environment for the continuation.
 Accordingly, you can set different environmental settings, like changing the number of cores, etc.
-You CANNOT change any HDF5 settings or even change the whole storage service.
+You *cannot* change any HDF5 settings or even change the whole storage service.

-When does continuing NOT work?
+When does continuing not work?

-Continuing will **NOT** work if your top-level simulation function or the arguments passed to your simulation function are altered between individual runs.
+Continuing will **not** work if your top-level simulation function or the arguments passed to your simulation function are altered between individual runs.
 For instance, if you use multiprocessing and you want to write computed data into a shared data list (like ``multiprocessing.Manager().list()``, see :ref:`example-12`),